kalebf/LLM-Integration/README.md

  (optional for testing DB connections, but we used it) psycopg2 library for Python (for PostgreSQL connections)

-## Step 1: Start Metabase in Docker
+# Step 1: Start Metabase in Docker

-# Run this command inside VS Code terminal (PowerShell or Command Prompt works too):
+## Run this command inside VS Code terminal (PowerShell or Command Prompt works too):
 docker run -d -p 3000:3000 --name metabase metabase/metabase -d runs container in background
 -p 3000:3000 maps Metabase’s port 3000 to your local port 3000 --name metabase names the container metabase
 After this, Metabase will appear in Docker Desktop under Containers.

-## Step 2: Start PostgreSQL in Docker
+# Step 2: Start PostgreSQL in Docker
-# Now let’s run a PostgreSQL container:
+## Now run a PostgreSQL container:
 docker run --name some-postgres -e POSTGRES_PASSWORD=secret -p 5432:5432 -d postgres

 Explanation: